nearform/mira/docs/samples/README.md

 Using Titus across the organisation drives consistency while accelerating project set-up and deployment.
 Even unskilled cloud developers can rapidly get from project kick-off to feature development without understanding all of the underlying cloud services.

-Titus provides excellent developer experience throughout projects and allows rapid on-boarding of new developers.
+Titus provides an excellent developer experience for projects and allows rapid onboarding of new developers.

 ### Overview